ClintonSarkar/godot-ffmpeg-playback/README.md

 * Run the project, or /scens/test.tscn
 * Press T to play, R to reload same file, S to switch between two files
 * Change vid1 and vid2 strings to use different videos

-### Issue ###

-* The memory usage keeps stacking when using FFmpegVideoStream as the stream
-* Loading the file stacks more memory than playing the file.
-* The app is meant to run 24/7 so this is a major issue